nickcalamaro/GibCardShow/content/Events/Pokemon TCG/index.md

 ---
 title: Pokemon TCG Clash at the Clubhouse <b><u>(Book Now!)</u></b>
 summary: "Powered by Vijay, PB CardShack, and the Gibraltar Warhammer Club, this Standard Format tournament is perfect for beginners and newcomers!
-Whether you're just learning or looking to sharpen your skills, this is your chance to battle it out in a fun, friendly environment – no expert-level experience needed!."
+Whether you’re just learning or looking to sharpen your skills, this is your chance to battle it out in a fun, friendly environment – no expert-level experience needed!."
 date: 2025-06-07
 weight: 14
 showhero: false
+draft: true
 # externalUrl: "https://gibraltarwarhammerclub.simplybook.it/v2/#book"
 ---
 <a href="https://pay.sumup.com/b2c/QPHHL6VI">